On the growth of $L^2$-invariants for sequences of lattices in Lie groups

 When restricting to arbitrary sequences of congruence covers of a fixed arithmetic manifold we prove a strong quantitative version of BS-convergence which in turn implies upper estimates on the rate of convergence of normalized Betti numbers in the spirit of Sarnak--Xue.

-An important role in our approach is played by the notion of Invariant Random Subroups.
-For higher rank simple Lie groups $G$, exploiting rigidity theory, and in particular the Nevo--St\"{u}ck--Zimmer theorem and Kazhdan`s property (T), we are able to analyze the space of IRSs of $G$.
-In rank one, the space of IRSs is much richer.
-We build some explicit $2$ and $3 $-dimensional real hyperbolic IRSs that are not induced from lattices and employ techniques of Gromov--Piatetski-Shapiro to construct similar examples in higher dimension.
+An important role in our approach is played by the notion of Invariant Random Subgroups.
+For higher rank simple Lie groups $G$, we exploit rigidity theory, and in particular the Nevo--St\"{u}ck--Zimmer theorem and Kazhdan`s property (T), to obtain a complete understanding of the space of IRSs of $G$.